Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 59 Helwick Street, Wānaka

-A local institution, this interior design brand has been supplying local and worldwide customers with luxurious, made-to-last pieces for the past ten years.
-Everything coming out of the woolwork is high quality (and Woolmark Certified), and walking into the Wilson & Dorset shop is quite literally like walking into a cuddle.
-If you want to make a real impression, the natural colour palette across the whole range promises to look beautiful in any home, is made to handle the rough and tumble of everyday life and is guaranteed to elicit a strong “WOW” from the recipient as the wrapping is removed.
+A local institution, this interior design brand has been supplying local and global customers with luxurious, made-to-last pieces for over ten years.
+Everything coming out of the woolwork is high quality (and Woolmark Certified), and walking into the Wilson & Dorset shop is quite literally like walking into a fluffy cuddle.
+If you want to make a real impression, the natural colour palette across the whole range promises to look beautiful in any setting, is made to handle the rough and tumble of everyday life and is guaranteed to elicit a strong “WOW” from the recipient as the wrapping is removed.

 Rubys Cinema and Bar